 (b) shall not cause or permit a nuisance.

+[Section 39 amended by No. 60 of 2011 s.
+38.]

 40. Vacant possession

+(1) In this section —

+premises does not include —

+(a) any part of the premises in respect of which the tenant does not have a right of exclusive occupation; or

+(b) any part of the premises to which the parties to the residential tenancy agreement have agreed the tenant will not have access.

-(1) It is a term of every agreement that the tenant shall have vacant possession of the premises on the day on which the tenant is entitled to enter into occupation of the premises under the agreement.
+(2) It is a term of every residential tenancy agreement that the tenant must have vacant possession of the premises on the day on which the tenant is entitled to enter into occupation of the premises under the agreement.

-(2) In subsection (1) premises does not include any part of the premises in respect of which the tenant does not have a right of exclusive occupation.
+[Section 40 inserted by No. 60 of 2011 s.
+39.]

 41. Legal impediments to occupation as residence

-It is a term of every agreement on the part of the owner that there is not any legal impediment of which, at the time of entering into the agreement, he had or ought reasonably to have had knowledge to occupation of the premises as a residence for the period of the tenancy.
+It is a term of every residential tenancy agreement on the part of the lessor that there is not any legal impediment of which, at the time of entering into the agreement, the lessor had or ought reasonably to have had knowledge to occupation of the premises as a residence for the period of the tenancy.

+[Section 41 amended by No. 60 of 2011 s.
+40 and 89.]

-42. Owner’s responsibility for cleanliness and repairs
+42. Lessor’s responsibility for cleanliness and repairs

+(1) In this section —

+premises includes fixtures and chattels provided with the premises, but does not include —

+(a) any fixture or chattel disclosed by the lessor as not functioning before the agreement was entered into; or

+(b) any other fixture or chattel that the tenant could not reasonably have expected to be functioning at the time the agreement was entered into.

-(1) It is a term of every agreement that the owner —
+(2) It is a term of every residential tenancy agreement that the lessor —

-(a) shall provide the premises in a reasonable state of cleanliness;
+(a) must deliver up to the tenant vacant possession of the premises in a reasonable state of cleanliness and a reasonable state of repair having regard to its age and character; and

-(b) shall provide and maintain the premises in a reasonable state of repair having regard to their age, character and prospective life; and
+(b) must maintain the premises in a reasonable state of repair having regard to its age and character and must conduct any repairs within a reasonable period after the need for the repair arises; and

-(c) shall comply with all requirements in respect of buildings, health and safety under any other written law in so far as they apply to the premises.
+(c) must comply with all requirements in respect of buildings, health and safety under any other written law insofar as they apply to the premises.

-(2) In this section premises includes chattels provided with the premises (whether under the agreement or not) for use by the tenant.
+[Section 42 inserted by No. 60 of 2011 s.
+41.]

-43. Compensation where tenant sees to repairs
+43. Urgent repairs

+(1) In this section —

+prescribed period, in relation to the carrying out of urgent repairs, means —

+(a) in relation to repairs necessary for the supply or restoration of a service prescribed in the regulations as an essential service — 24 hours; or

+(b) in relation to any other urgent repairs — 48 hours or any longer period prescribed in the regulations;

+suitable repairer, in relation to urgent repairs, means a person who is suitably qualified, trained or, if necessary under any written law, licensed or otherwise authorised, to undertake the work necessary to carry out the repairs;

+urgent repairs, in relation to residential premises, means repairs to the premises that are necessary —

+(a) for the supply or restoration of a service prescribed in the regulations as an essential service; or

+(b) to avoid —

+(i) exposing a person to the risk of injury; or

+(ii) exposing property to damage; or

+(iii) causing the tenant undue hardship or inconvenience.
-(1) It is a term of every agreement that the owner shall compensate the tenant for any reasonable expense incurred by the tenant in making urgent repairs to premises where —

-(a) the state of disrepair has arisen otherwise than as a result of a breach of the agreement by the tenant and is likely to cause injury to person or property or undue inconvenience to the tenant; and
+(2) It is a term of every residential tenancy agreement that if a need for urgent repairs arises otherwise than as a result of a breach of the agreement by the tenant —

-(b) the tenant has made a reasonable attempt to give to the owner notice of the state of disrepair and of his intention to incur expense in repairing the premises.
+(a) the tenant is to notify the lessor of the need for those repairs as soon as practicable after the need arises; and